 - The books of Romans, Hebrews, and Galatians form the foundation of New Testament theology.
 As the theological foundation, the story and experiences of Abraham play a pivotal role in all three of these books.
 Without an understanding of Abraham’s life, his experiences with Yahweh and the larger Genesis story, our understanding of the gospel and plan of God will be limited.

-- In understanding God’s plan, I find value in understanding the people, history, motivations, context, original language, etc. in which the author is writing.
+- In understanding God’s plan, I find value in studying the people, history, motivations, context, original language, etc. in which the author is writing.
 This understanding provides a fuller revelation in our study of God’s word.

-- Lastly, Peter certainly had it correct by saying that Paul’s letters contain some things which are difficult to understand.
+- Peter certainly had it correct by saying that Paul’s letters contain some things which are difficult to understand.
 Personally, I find Paul’s letters easier to comprehend by breaking them into three broad categories, namely; theology, personal experience, and cultural relevance.

 - Most of Paul’s letters (Galatians, Romans, Hebrews, and parts of Ephesians and Philippians) are theological in nature.